 II.
 Expanded Course Description

 In the next few decades hundreds of millions of young, poor families will migrate to cities in the developing world in search of work and opportunity.
 (Already there are about five million people in the developing world moving to cities every month.)
 Many within this “next billion” of humanity will be the first generation in their family to attend school.
 What kind of education will they need?
-What kind of “educational centers” (projects, preschools, apprenticeships, schools, institutes, computer centres) might help them become micro-entrepreneurs, adaptive and resilient in the face of job contraction, resource scarcity, and a host of other problems.
-The current educational “system” has generally failed to live up to its promise of human development.
-Low levels of creativity, low aspiration, low investment, and low achievement are the norm within disinvested communities.
-“Something more” is desperately needed if massive amounts of human talent are not to be wasted.
+What kind of “educational centers” (projects, preschools, apprenticeships, schools, institutes, computer centers) might help them become micro-entrepreneurs, adaptive and resilient in the process of entering the city, with its myriad of new fields of knowledge, skills and value systems.
+Existing educational “system” contribute to the promise of human development.
+But with few resources, they often are bound to low levels of creativity, low aspiration, low investment, and low achievement within communities en route to capitalization.
+What processes are needed to supplement and channel positive learning dynamics if massive amounts of human talent are not to be wasted.

 Not surprisingly, private initiatives of all kinds, including those sponsored by Christian faith communities, are multiplying in slums.
-Set up by educational entrepreneurs from their own communities, these innovative models cater to the needs of some of the poorest people on earth, without any outside help or state intervention.
-They have a single goal: to provide a good quality and affordable primary and secondary education that is accountable to parents through the payment of fees.
+Set up by educational entrepreneurs from their own communities or from without, these innovative models cater to the needs of some of the poorest people on earth, usually with minimal outside help or state intervention.
+They have a single goal: to provide a good quality and affordable primary and secondary education.
+They are struggling but viable because accountable to parents through the payment of fees.

 The course will examine both public (state sponsored) and private (self-help) models of urban poor education, although our bias, reading wise, will be toward the latter.
-Through reading and direct observation and interviewing, students will be exposed to multiple examples of slum education, and then analyze the factors of what makes them effective or ineffective (e.g. leadership, teacher quality, pedagogy, and community participation).
+Through reading and direct observation and interviewing, students will be exposed to multiple examples of slum education, and then analyze the factors of what makes them effective or ineffective (e.g. leadership, teacher quality, pedagogy, sustainable resourcing and community participation).

+The question of how the urban migration gradient is supplemented by learning of skills, and values presents unique opportunities for new types of educational foci.
 The models presented in the course, along with opportunities for first-hand involvement in slum-based schools (via an internship and ethnographic inquiry) will bridge primary and secondary education with vocational and educational training (VET).
 Vocational or technical education is regarded as one of the most powerful instruments for enabling all members of urban poor communities to face the challenges of an increasingly technology- and skill-dependent economy, all the while achieving positive self-esteem and social cohesion.
 Although VET has, at times, suffered as the “stepchild” to general academic education, it should more rightly be seen as a complement, if not a necessary corrective, to the inefficiencies and irrelevancies of formal education.
 In fact, technical skill development is often a “last hope” for urban poor youth who are out of school, unemployed, unhealthy, and skill deficient.
 Vocational training centers can also give young people opportunities to design and make, produce and sell things, with their hands and their heads.
 As it connects “learning about” (knowledge acquisition) with “making and building” (real-world applications), “school” becomes a place of creative, satisfying, productive activity.

 III.
 How Faith Connects to Slum-based Schooling